-Two other questions should be addressed in the first ISV:
+Two other questions should be addressed in the first ISV and described in the safety plan:

-- What risk associated with this system design, installation, and operation is most likely to result in an incident/accident? - What hazard associated with this system design, installation, and operation has the potential to result in the worst consequence?
+- What risk associated with this system design, installation, operation or maintenance is most likely to result in an incident/accident? - What hazard associated with this system design, installation, operation or maintenance has the potential to result in the worst consequence?